Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 The transport layer uses the **Transmission Control Protocol** (TCP) as well as the **User Datagram Protocol** (UDP) to establish an end-to-end connection to the recipient.

-Application data from the above application layer often has large filesizes, such as uploading a 10GB video file, and thus must be split into segments, or TCP packets, and then numbers these sequentially.
+Application data from the above application layer often has large file sizes, such as uploading a 10GB video file, and thus must be split into segments, or TCP packets, and then numbers these sequentially.

 The port number (a 16 bit number) is also added in this layer.
 Servers listen on specific well-known port numbers like 443  for  HTTPS  for oncoming connections.
 On the client end, ephemeral port numbers are assigned so received data can be passed up from the transport layer to the application layer to the correct, unique application.